Welcome to the website of the Fellowship of St John Trust (UK) Association –

 The scholarship is awarded at St Stephen’s House, University of Oxford and is named after Fr Richard Meux Benson SSJE (1824-1915), founder and first Superior General of The Society of St John the Evangelist.
 The Fr Benson Scholar is nominated annually by the Principal of St Stephen’s House and will be a seminarian of the college who is preparing for ordained ministry in the Church of England.
 The value of the scholarship covers university fees and enables higher academic study.
 St Stephen’s House was founded in 1876 and is an Anglican seminary of the catholic tradition.
 Over the years many priests who had been formed in the college later became monks of SSJE.

-The Trust gives grants to Anglican clergy, seminarians and students.
+The Trust gives grants to Anglican clergy, seminarians and students based in the United Kingdom.
 The awards are currently worth up to £350.
 Each year the Trustees set a budget for the total amount that can be awarded and distribution is made until the limit is reached.
 We therefore encourage application early in the calendar year.